 Ellen tries to tell him that she’s been managing Leonora’s affairs.
 She frantically fixes the signatures.
 Albert starts whistling Tit Willow, which unnerves Ellen.
 She goes to post the response to the bank’s inquiry.
 He takes a mirror to the blotter and reads Ellen’s explanation for the difference in the signature, owing to a ‘sprained wrist.’
 And she signed it Leonora Fiske.
 He says, “Pretending to be Miss Fiske and getting money on the strength of it.”

 Now Albert is certain the old gal is not coming back.
-Why should Ellen reap all the benefit.
+Why should Ellen reap all the benefit?
 Albert asks Lucy to help him blackmail Ellen.
 He kisses her to keep her mesmerized and willing to do anything for him.
-Next Albert tries to chisel the sealed up brick behind the oven door.
+Next Albert tries to chisel the sealed-up brick behind the oven door.
 When Ellen returns from posting the letter, she realizes that he’s read the blotter.
 She’s packing him up tomorrow.

 She goes up to say goodnight to her sisters, she asks if they’ve kept the secret about buying the house from Miss Fiske and if Albert has asked about her.
 Emily lies and says no, you made us swear on the bible.

-Ellen tells Albert that he is to sail on the next boat to Canada, that it isn’t safe with Sister Theresa knowing that he’s there, and wants him out because she’s got news that Miss Fiske is coming back.
+Ellen tells Albert that he is to sail on the next boat to Canada, that it isn’t safe with Sister Theresa knowing that he’s there, and wants him out because she’s got the news that Miss Fiske is coming back.
 She will give him money to leave.
 He bangs on the oven door, which startles her.
-“Oh I forgot to tell you auntie, I had a funny dream last night.
+“Oh I forgot to tell you, Auntie, I had a funny dream last night.
 I dreamt Miss Fiske was dead.”
 The camera pulls in close on Ellen’s uneasy face.

 That night while lying in bed, Albert sits at the piano and plays Tit Willow to drive Ellen mad.
-She heads downstairs — the shot is filmed in the darkest of shadow.
+She heads downstairs — the shot is filmed in the darkest of shadows.
 Sitting at the piano, with only the back of her curly blonde wig and satiny house coat is Lucy impersonating Leonora.
-Ellen screams and faints, tortured from the weight of what she has done.
+Ellen screams and faints, tortured by the weight of what she has done.
 Albert stands in the darkness, smiling.
 This is one of those scenes in a classic suspense thriller that puts me in mind of, a moment from Robert Aldrich’s Hush… Hush, Sweet Charlotte (1964) where the deceptive double evokes shock in Bette Davis2 and us both.

 When Bates comes to drive Albert to the boat, he sends him away.
 Ellen comes down the stairs having seen the apparition the night before, she sits by the fire and sends Emily and Louisa out for a long walk.
 Albert says, “That’s a queer turn you had last night.” she asks him, “What’s Emily been telling you?”